 I had never met any cancer survivor that never owned this fundamental human kindness.
 All cancer survivors I meet are very kind to any people they encounter even after experiencing the inhumane effect of this disease.
 And this kindness overthrow all money, status in society and power.

-You can ask every cancer survivors what cancer had taught them, but here are some things I must mention how cancer become our teacher:
+You can ask every cancer survivors what cancer had taught them, but here are some things I must mention how cancer becomes our teacher:

 Celebrate life more often.